 Step 2: Washing the Right Way

 On your machine you will use either a Normal or Delicate cycle, depending on whether your shirt is made from lighter or heavier material.
 Make sure to follow the guidelines on your shirt label.
 Use this guide for an explanation of what the symbols mean on labels.
-This point is important for the care of your formal shirts, as incorrect temparatures as we all know can ruin clothing.
+This point is important for the care of your formal shirts, as incorrect temperatures as we all know can ruin clothing.

 If you’re still not sure, use the delicate cycle to be safe.
 It’s also advisable to only use a lower temperature cycle in order to retain colour and avoid shrinkage.